Ridgway, Colorado: The Sherbino Theater

 The Sherbino building went on to be used as a community center.
 Local residents gathered there in 1917 to learn that the US had entered WWI.
 In 1924, many local residents who had come into the region by wagon in the 1870s were invited to the Sherbino to view the movie "The Covered Wagon" which commemorated the adventuresome spirit that lead them here.
 Since the Sherbino opened, folks have gathered to enjoy Chautauqua-style entertainment such as orchestra performances, melodramas, plays, traveling troupes, and educational events.
 The building has played host to graduations, public meetings, and was used as a roller rink and (for at least one night) a boxing arena.
 The exterior had a bit part in the 1968 original movie True Grit that included a false porch built onto the addition on rear of the building.
 At some point the original interior was split into 2 sections.
 The section with the original doorway (now Colorado Boy's entrance) served as the post office, a drug store, and the Colorado Yurt Company headquarters.
 The building interior underwent major renovations in the 1970s, again in the early 1990s, and again in 2018.
 In August 1991 the Sherbino received designation on the Colorado State Register of Historic Places.

-With the support of many local residents, The Ridgway Chautauqua Society (RCS, a Colorado non-profit 501c3) is now a proud owner and steward of two of Ridgway's remaining historic structures - the remodeled Sherbino at 604 Clinton Street, and The 610 Arts Collective at 610 Clinton Street, next door.
+With the support of many local residents, The Ridgway Chautauqua Society (RCS, a Colorado non-profit 501c3) is now an owner and steward of two of Ridgway's remaining historic structures - the remodeled Sherbino at 604 Clinton Street, and The 610 Arts Collective at 610 Clinton Street, next door.